Azure/vm-scale-sets/preview/upgrade/readme.md

 1) Make a post request to /subscriptions/<subId>/resourceGroups/<rgName>/Microsoft.Compute/virtualMachineScaleSets/<vmssName>/osRollingUpgrade
 Calls to this API will only change the OS disks of your machine if there is a new OS to update your VMs to, and it will conform to the rolling upgrade policies you specify in the rollingUpgradePolicy section of the vmss configuration.

-2) Change the OS version in your VMSS
+2) Change the OS version in your VMSS.

+Note: you can have the OS version set to "latest" in your VMSS properties.
+However a manually triggered rolling upgrade will only take place after a newer version of the corresponding OS image has been published.

 CRP API version is 2017-03-30